 Folder 5.
 1830-1834, contains a letter regarding a "servant" boy, August 12, 1834.

 Folder 7.
-1845-1849, contains a blacksmithing bill that includes an item for several slave hands building a fence, June 1848.
+1845-1849, contains a blacksmithing bill that includes an item for several enslaved hands building a fence, June 1848.

 Folder 8.
-1850-1854, contains a bill for building slave quarters, 1851; and a bill with a note regarding the style of Patrick McGill, Jr.'s sister's bonnet.
+1850-1854, contains a bill for building quarters for enslaved persons, 1851; and a bill with a note regarding the style of Patrick McGill, Jr.'s sister's bonnet.

 Folder 10.
-1860-1869, contains a medical bill for delivering a child for a slave woman named Eliza, as well as providing medicine for a slave child, 1861; a receipt for slaves who were bequeathed in Patrick McGill, Jr.'s will, 1863; 2 receipts for cotton cloth for slaves; and a medical bill for extracting a Black child's tooth, 1867.
+1860-1869, contains a medical bill for delivering a child for an enslaved woman named Eliza, as well as providing medicine for an enslaved child, 1861; a receipt for enslaved persons who were bequeathed in Patrick McGill, Jr.'s will, 1863; 2 receipts for cotton cloth for enslaved persons; and a medical bill for extracting a Black child's tooth, 1867.